 Business transformation is a widely-adopted approach to boosting productivity and performance.
 But, delivering a successful change is rarely a simple task – especially when an organisation lacks relevant transformation experience at board and senior level.
 It makes no business sense to throw incumbent leaders in at the deep end to see if they sink or swim.
 The smart approach is to bring in external specialists on an interim basis – not just to harness their change management experience, but to help build up sustainable capability within the existing senior team.
 We showed the value a talented interim manager can unlock, when we supported a glass-processing business with their transformation.

 We rapidly identified the specialists in our network best equipped for the situation – and then placed a high calibre, experienced leader.

 The advantage was the willingness of incumbent leaders to be part of the solution.
-They wanted to create a great place to work employing great people.
+They wanted to create a great place to work that employed great people.
 This was a good place to start – making it easier to secure a positive result.
 The approach was founded on three principles:

 - Establish exactly what needs to be fixed.
 No misunderstandings.

-- Make sure that all key stakeholders with different priorities are all bought into the problem.
+- Make sure that all key stakeholders with different priorities are all brought into the problem.